Stackclash/5e-vault/5. Mechanics/Optional Features/Construct Hhhviii.md

 ***Prerequisites*** 3rd-level Monk (Observed Form)

 Your sturdy stance makes you harder to knock down and to be moved around.
-While in this stance, you have advantage on saving throws and ability checks against being knocked prone or moved against your will.
+While in this stance, you have advantage on saving throws and ability checks against being knocked [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]] or moved against your will.